vineeshnp/vineeshnp.github.io/about/index.md

 A passionate full stack Javascript Developer.
 Started coding at the age of 14.
 Cherish what I do.
 Love’s to explore new possibilities and Solutions.
 Self learner, Speaker, Traveller and Pianist.

-Over 1.3 Years of Industrial experience on full stack JS development.
+More than 2 Years of Industrial experience on full stack JS development.
 Majority of the time working on NodeJS, AngularJS, MongoDB, ExpressJS and Ionic(Hybrid App Development).
 In short a git lover, addicted to bash, hooked to docker, fly with vagrant, dive with gulp and sleeps with npm.

 ## As a full stack Javascript developer, Had worked with following technologies.